souryacs/LitRevw/SingleCellMethods.md

 [scLinker - Jagadeesh et al. Nat Genet 2022](https://pubmed.ncbi.nlm.nih.gov/36175791/) Integrates GWAS summary statistics, epigenomics and scRNA-seq data from multiple tissue types, diseases, individuals and cells.
 The authors transform gene programs to SNP annotations using tissue-specific enhancer–gene links, standard gene window-based linking strategies such as MAGMA, RSS-E and linkage disequilibrium score regression (LDSC)-specifically expressed genes.
 Then they link SNP annotations to diseases by applying stratified LDSC (S-LDSC) to the resulting SNP annotations.

+[scDRS - Zhang et al. Nat Genet 2022](https://pubmed.ncbi.nlm.nih.gov/36050550/) scDRS method.
+Enrichment of cell types with respect to GWAS trait.
+First identifies the putative gene sets for individual GWAS traits or diseases using MAGMA.
+Then identifies the cell type and single cell level correlation between the gene set and cells, and computes the GWAS enrichment of a cell type.